jdiggity22/rtp-bootcamp/Labs_development/Labs_development/ICP-Install-Labs/Lab1-icp-installation-pvs.md

 # Prerequisites

+**This section is for your information.
+There are no steps in this section that you need to take.
+You can go look at things to confirm they are as described, but you don't need to do anything.**

+If you want to skip this section and get started, go to the [Start here](#Start here) section below.

-- A collection of virtual machines (VMs) has been provided for your use in this lab exercise.
+A collection of virtual machines (VMs) has been provided for your use in this lab exercise.

 - One of the machines is referred to as the `boot` (`icpboot`) machine, meaning it is the machine that is used to orchestrate the installation.
 The boot machine is not part of the ICP cluster.
 - The other 7 machines will be assigned the roles of:
   - master
   - management
   - proxy
   - vulnerability advisor (VA)
   - and worker
 - The collection of machines makes up what is referred to as a `cluster`.
 - The cluster you will be working with has 3 `worker` nodes.
 - All VMs are running CentOS v7.5.
+We choose to use CentOS for the ICP bootcamp because virtually all IBM customers using Linux are using RHEL.
+CentOS is the public distribution that is the basis for RHEL.
+CentOS also has the advantage of having public `yum` repositories to make it easy to install and configure with the packages needed for the bootcamp.
-  - The boot VM has a GUI interface.
-The 7 cluster member VMs have only a command line interface.
+- The boot and master VM has a GUI interface.
+The 6 other cluster member VMs have only a command line interface.
 - All machines have an `icp` user (ICP Maestro) with password: `passw0rd`.
 - The `root` password on all machines is `passw0rd`.
+- The boot node is running an NFS server that is exporting `/storage`
+- The boot node is also running an OpenLDAP server.
+(An LDAP lab exercise uses an OpenLDAP running in a container.)

 - The `/etc/hosts` file on each VM is configured with the proper entries so that each VM can resolve the address of the other members of the cluster.
 ```